Computer Science

 CS 643.
 Cloud Computing.
 3 credits, 3 contact hours.

-Prerequisites: CS 644 or CS 656 or ECE 637.
+Prerequisites: CS 644 or DS 644 or CS 656 or ECE 637.
 The course presents a comprehensive view of cloud computing, from platforms and services to programming and infrastructure.
 The topics include: cloud computing platforms, with examples from Amazon Web Services (AWS), Google Cloud, and Microsoft Azure; cloud services for data analytics, machine learning, mobile computing, IoT, edge computing, security and privacy, and devops; programming frameworks for parallel computing in the cloud; distributed storage in the cloud; and virtualization and containerization.
 The course includes homework, programming assignments, and research paper presentations.

 CS 644.
 Introduction to Big Data.
 3 credits, 3 contact hours.

-Prerequisite: permission of the instructor.
 This course provides an in-depth coverage of various topics in big data from data generation, storage, management, transfer, to analytics, with focus on the state-of-the-art technologies, tools, architectures, and systems that constitute big-data computing solutions in high-performance networks.
 Real-life big-data applications and workflows in various domains (particularly in the sciences) are introduced as use cases to illustrate the development, deployment, and execution of a wide spectrum of emerging big-data solutions.

 CS 645.
 Security and Privacy in Computer Systems.
 3 credits, 3 contact hours.